 Create EC2 role for S3

-Now we need to create one IAM role for S3 which needs to assign to Ec2 server to access the S3 bucket that we have created earlier.
-This will enable Ec2 server user data script to copy the application executable jar file to EC2 directory for deployment.
-I am not mentioning it in details, AWS has very good documentation on this https://docs.databricks.com/administration-guide/cloud-configurations/aws/iam-roles.html Please follow and create once EC2 role for S3 read only access.
+Now we need to create an IAM role for S3, which we need to assign to the Ec2 server to access the S3 bucket we created earlier.
+It will enable the Ec2 server user data script to copy the application executable jar file to the EC2 directory for deployment.
+I am not mentioning it in detail AWS has good documentation please follow and create once EC2 role for S3 read-only access.

 Create one Security Group for accessing the Application from outside AWS

-Next prerequisite step is to open port 80 to outside world.
-This is kind of standard firewall open in networking terminology.
-In AWS this can be achieved by creating/modifying one Security Group and assign to the EC2 instance.
-In security group, we should only expose the required ports to the outside world for security reason.
-For our scenario, we will only expose 80 and 22 for HTTP access and TCP access so that log in to the Ec2 instance through terminal and also access the web application from browser/REST client/another outside client application.
+The next prerequisite step is to open port 80 to the outside world.
+It is a kind of standard firewall open in networking terminology.
+In AWS, this can be achieved by creating/modifying one Security Group and assign to the EC2 instance.
+In the security group, we should only expose the required ports to the outside world for security reasons.
+For our scenario, we will only expose 80 and 22 for HTTP access and TCP access so that log in to the Ec2 instance through the terminal.
+And also access the web application from browser/REST client/another, outside client application.

-AWS has very good documentations as well on how to create security group, you can follow the below links or any other links that are available online.
+AWS has good documentation as well on how to create a security group you can follow the below links or any other links that are available online.

 EC2 instance and deploy the application

-Now we have completed the required prerequisite like unloading the jar file in S3 and creating security group to open port for access application and finally the Ec2 role for S3 access.
+Now we have completed the required prerequisite like unloading the jar file in S3 and creating a security group to open the port for access application, and finally the Ec2 role for S3 access.

 Now we need to create one EC2 instance and deploy the application.
-To create EC2 instance we need to do the below steps
+To create an EC2 instance we need to do the below steps:

 - Login to AWS console and select EC2 service